Geology of Iran: Southeastern Iran or Makran

-Kopet Dagh
+Kopeh Dagh

-The northeastern active fold belt of Iran, the Kopet Dagh, is formed on the Hercynian metamorphosed basement at the southwestern margin of the Turan Platform.
-The belt is composed of about 10 kilometres of Mesozoic and Tertiary sediments (mostly carbonates) and, like the Zagros, was folded into long linear northwest-southeast trending folds during the last phase of the Alpine Orogeny, in the Miocene and Plio-Pleistocene time.
-No magmatic rocks are exposed in Kopet Dagh except for those in the basement in the Aghdarband and some Triassic basic dikes.
+The northeastern active fold belt of Iran, the Kopeh Dagh, is formed on the Hercynian metamorphosed basement at the southwestern margin of the Turan Platform.
+The belt is composed of about 10 kilometres of Mesozoic and Tertiary sediments (mostly carbonates) and, like the Zagros, was folded into long linear northwest–southeast trending folds during the last phase of the Alpine Orogeny, in the Miocene and Plio-Pleistocene time.
+No magmatic rocks are exposed in Kopeh Dagh except for those in the basement in the Aghdarband and some Triassic basic dikes.
 This basin was located in the northeastern Iran.
 From Middle Jurassic, it was covered with a vast continental shelf sea.
 In this period of time and due to transgression as well as rapid subsidence basin, the western part became deeper.
 In this basin, a thick sequence of continuous marine and continental sediments was deposited (about 10 km).
 No major sedimentary gap or volcanic activities during Jurassic to Miocene have ever been reported.

 This sedimentary complex provides suitable conditions for accumulation of hydrocarbons.
-Kopet Dagh sedimentary rocks were placed in their current position due to uplifting at the end of the Miocene.
-The Kopet Dag Range, itself, is made chiefly of Cretaceous rocks with a smaller portion of Jurassic rocks in the southeastern parts.
+Kopeh Dagh sedimentary rocks were placed in their current position due to uplifting at the end of the Miocene.
+The Kopeh Dagh Range, itself, is made chiefly of Cretaceous rocks with a smaller portion of Jurassic rocks in the southeastern parts.
 The mountains were mainly formed in the Miocene during the Alpine orogeny.
-As the Tethys Sea was closed and the Arabian Plate collided with the Iranian Plate and was pushed against it, and with the clockwise rotation of the Eurasian Plate towards the Iranian Plate and their final collision, the Iranian Plate was pressed against the Turan Platform.
-This collision folded the entire rocks that had been deposited in this geosyncline or basin from the Jurassic to the Miocene and formed the Kopet Dag Mountains.
+As the Tethys Sea was closed and the Arabian plate collided with the Iranian plate and was pushed against it, and with the clockwise rotation of the Eurasian plate towards the Iranian plate and their final collision, the Iranian plate was pressed against the Turan Platform.
+This collision folded the entire rocks that had been deposited in this geosyncline or basin from the Jurassic to the Miocene and formed the Kopeh Dagh Mountains.